-The Rambutans share a similar nutritional profile with lychee and longans.
-The size of rambutans is the biggest of all among its family fruits.
-Its taste is a creamy and sweet taste.
+Rambutans share a similar nutritional profile with lychees and longans.
+The size of rambutans is the biggest of all among its family fruits and it tastes sweet and creamy.

 The other two are smaller comparatively and differ in taste as well.
 The lychee is less sweet and often crispier in texture.
 While longans are under the brown covering that is least sweet and tart in flavor.

 The nutritional profile and color of these three fruits are similar despite their appearances.